 R.B.
 Andeweg and G.A.
 Irwin (2014), Governance and politics of the Netherlands.
 Houndmills, Basingstoke: Palgrave Macmillan.

-Portugal

-Score 6

-The Prime Minister's Office (PMO) has limited policy expertise.
-While it is able to assess bills, it lacks in-depth policy assessment capabilities within most policy areas.
-With the bailout terms and the achievement of budgetary targets taking a paramount role in the 2011 - 2014 period, a situation that continued through November 2015, the assessment of policy has largely centered on budgetary implications, notably in terms of reducing costs and/or increasing revenue.
-To this end, the Ministry of Finance plays a central role in the assessment of policy proposals alongside the PMO.

-Romania

-Score 6

-The prime minister evaluates important draft bills.
-The Chancellery of the Prime Minister (of which the prime minister is the head) is one of the bodies responsible for the evaluation of national programs, and consists of about 15 state counselors with varying degrees and depths of expertise.
-However, no unit is responsible for policy evaluation and, as a result, ministry proposals are not always assessed properly in terms of their content.
+M. Rutte, De minister-president: een aanbouw aan het huis van Thorbecke, Lecture by the Prime Minister, 12 October 2016 (rijksoverheid.nl, consulted 8 November 2016) Poland Score 6 The policy expertise of the Chancellery of the Prime Minister was strengthened under the Tusk government.
+Under the PiS government, the quality of the staff has declined.
+Portugal The Prime Minister's Office (PMO) has limited policy expertise.
+While it can assess proposed legislation, it lacks in-depth policy assessment capabilities.
+Under the previous Coelho government, the assessment of policy largely centered on fiscal implications, notably in reducing public expenditure or increasing revenue.
+Under the current Costa government, fiscal implications remain important, as the government seeks to maintain its euro-zone commitments.
+However, the Costa government must now balance these commitments against its parliamentary entente with the Portuguese Communist Party, the Left Bloc and the Ecologist Party.
+Romania Score 6 The Chancellery of the Prime Minister is one of the bodies responsible for the evaluation of national programs, and consists of about 15 state counsellors with varying degrees and depths of expertise.
+However, there is no particular unit for policy evaluation, so that ministry proposals are not always assessed properly in terms of their content.
 Citation: